RaphaelHoudouin/france-energy-mix/README.md

 The data for this analysis was retrieved on **December 10, 2024**.

 ## Project Structure
-- **vizualisations/ENG/**: Includes notebooks for the English version of the analysis.
+- **vizualisations/**: Includes notebooks of the data vizualisations.
-- **vizualisations/FR/**: Contains the French version of the analysis and other related resources.
 - **data/**: Stores the data files (e.g., CSV files, datasets).
-- **models/ENG**: Includes trained machine learning models notebooks for the English version
-- **models/FR**: Includes trained machine learning models notebooks for the French version
+- **models/**: Includes trained machine learning models notebooks
 - **streamlit/**: Contains Streamlit app files for interactive data exploration and visualization.
 - **requirements.txt**: Lists all Python packages and dependencies required to run the project.
 - **README.md**: This file provides an overview and instructions for the project.